 - If you are experiencing ongoing significant pain after a few weeks of treatment, please see your GP to determine if a referral to orthopaedics is appropriate

 - Occasionally you may need further treatment from the orthopaedic team

 What if I have concerns/questions?

-- If your injury is not settling after 6 weeks or you have other concerns, you should see your GP in the first instance - take your ACC form/number with you if you have it
+- If your injury is not settling after 6 weeks or you have other concerns, you should see your GP first - take your ACC form/number with you if you have it